luk707/Portfolio/src/pages/blog/2019-01-02-getting-to-know-hooks.md

 templateKey: blog-post
 draft: false
 date: 2019-01-02T23:13:49.583Z
-title: Getting to know hooks
+title: "Hooks" is a new feature due to land in the 16.8 release of React.
-description: Some description to go here
+description:
 featuredImage: /img/screenshot-2018-12-28-at-22.16.17.png
 relatedPosts:
   - 2018-10-30-hello-again